Berkeley Japan Prize: Composer Toshio Hosokawa

 Friday, January 20, 2023 | 5:00 - 6:30PM

-The Faculty Club, UC Berkeley Campus | Seaborg Room
+The Faculty Club, UC Berkeley Campus(link is external) | Seaborg Room

 The Center for Japanese Studies (CJS) of UC Berkeley welcomes Japanese composer, Toshio Hosokawa to the campus as the recipient of the 6th Berkeley Japan Prize.
 At the award ceremony, Toshio Hosokawa will give an acceptance speech, followed by a performance of koto music that he composed.
 Kyoko Kawamura, renowned multi-instrumentalist, will play Hosokawa's "Koto-Uta".

 “The calligraphy masters say that this space, where one cannot see — this silence, this white area — is just as important as linear movement.
 With my music, this silence, where one cannot hear, is also a part of the movement of sound energy.”
-Toshio Hosokawa (New York Times, August 4, 2011(link is external))
+Toshio Hosokawa (New York Times, August 4, 2011(link is external)(link is external))